MoralisWeb3/changelog/README.md

 This repo will contain detailed information about the changes, when the changes will go live and how to adapt your code in order to stay up to date.

+## Structure Of Changelogs

+Please read [this document](https://github.com/MoralisWeb3/changelog/blob/main/pull_request_template.md) explaining the structure of the changelogs.

 ## If you have questions

 Please post in [General Discussion About The Changelog in Moralis Forum](https://forum.moralis.io/t/general-discussion-about-the-changelog/14532) is you have questions or want to discuss this repository.